Navigation

 If you’re having difficulty with specific symptoms like flashbacks, the following tips may help.

-It’s also important to make sure that you look after your physical health.
-Try to exercise regularly if you can. and have a healthy, balanced diet.
+• It’s also important to look after your physical health.
+Try to exercise regularly if you can and eat a healthy, balanced diet.
 See if you can improve how well you sleep.
 Don’t use alcohol or other substances to help you cope or mask how you’re feeling.
 It will only make things worse.

 Looking for mental health support?